Attention: You need JavaScript enabled to use this site.

 Access Regular Saver

-• If you miss more than two monthly payments during the account year (1 April to 31 March for branch accounts or 1 May to 30 April for telephone/postal/website accounts), a lower rate of interest of 2.50% gross p.a./AER will be paid for the remainder of the account year.
-At the start of the next account year the account will revert back to the higher variable rate available at that time
+• If you miss more than two monthly payments during the account year (1 April to 31 March for branch accounts or 1 May to 30 April for postal/online accounts), a lower rate of interest of 2.15% gross p.a./AER will be paid for the rest of the account year.
+At the start of the next account year, it will go back to the higher variable rate available at that time.

 Interest Tier Annual